saltstack/salt-user-guide/docs/topics/security.rst

 * Make use of Salt’s event system and reactor to allow minions to signal the Salt master without requiring direct access.
 * Run the salt-master daemon as non-root.
 * Disable which modules are loaded onto minions with the disable_modules setting. (for example, disable the cmd module if it makes sense in your environment.)
-* Look through the fully-commented sample master and minion config files.
+* Look through the fully commented sample master and minion config files.
 There are many options for securing an installation.
 * Run masterless-mode minions on particularly sensitive minions.
 There is also Salt SSH or the modules.sudo if you need to further restrict a minion.